senna1128/mlakolar.github.io/content/authors/boxin-zhao/_index.md

   - course: PhD in Econometrics and Statistics
     institution: University of Chicago Booth School of Business
     year: 2025
-  - course: Master in Statistics
+  - course: MS in Statistics
     institution: University of Chicago
     year: 2020
-  - course: Bachelor of Science in Statistics
+  - course: BS in Statistics
     institution: Nankai University
     year: 2018